NCL Home > Documentation > Functions > File IO

 ReadByteOrder

-This string-valued option has three valid values: "Native", the default, "BigEndian", and "LittleEndian".
+This string-valued option has three valid values: "Native", "BigEndian", and "LittleEndian".
 It allows you to read binary data files written with either big or little endian byte ordering independent of the system on which you are running.
 It affects the contents of variables read using the binary data reading functions cbinread, fbindirread, fbinrecread, and fbinread, as well as the results of the record counting function fbinnumrec.
-When this option has its default value, "Native", these functions behave as they always have: they expect the data bytes to be ordered according to the conventions of the system on which the code is currently executing.
+When this option has a value of "Native", these functions behave as they always have: they expect the data bytes to be ordered according to the conventions of the system on which the code is currently executing.
 However, if the option is set to "BigEndian" or "LittleEndian" NCL will expect the input data file to be byte-ordered according to the conventions of, respectively, a big-endian or a little-endian system.
 The functions will then either byte-swap the data or not, as appropriate for the byte ordering of the system executing the code, before assigning the the data to the return variable.

 WriteByteOrder